-In November 2010 the PAEC is reported to have signed a construction agreement with China National Nuclear Corporation (CNNC) for a fifth unit at Chashma, which may revive the prospect of a 1000 MWe class unit if China has an exportable model by 2013 as planned.
+In November 2010 the PAEC is reported to have signed a construction agreement with China National Nuclear Corporation (CNNC) for a fifth unit at Chashma.
 In February 2013 a further agreement was signed by PAEC with CNNC for a 1000 MWe unit at Chashma.
 It was reported that China expected that this deal would be controversial under the NPT and guidelines of the NSG.
-In March 2013 China confirmed its intention to build a 1000 MWe reactor at Chashma.
+Early in 2013 CNNC confirmed its intention to build a 1000 MWe class reactor, and said it would be an ACP1000 unit, though not necessarily at Chashma.

 Further nuclear capacity

 In August 2011 it was reported that Pakistan aimed for 8000 MWe nuclear at ten sites by 2030.
 PAEC has apparently selected six new sites on the basis of the Pakistan Nuclear Regulatory Authority (PNRA) and the International Atomic Energy Agency (IAEA) advice.
 These are Qadirabad-Bulloki (QB) link canal near Qadirabad Headworks; Dera Ghazi Khan canal near Tuansa Barrage; Taunsa-Punjnad canal near Multan; Nara canal near Sukkur; Pat Feeder canal near Guddu and Kabul River near Nowshera.
-Early in 2012 PAEC was considering two coastal sites near Karachi for two 1000 MWe reactors, and said that four more were planned for the Taunsa-Punjnad canal near Multan in Punjab.
+Early in 2012 PAEC said that four reactors were planned for the Taunsa-Punjnad canal near Multan in Punjab.

 Nuclear Power Reactors Under Construction, Planned and Proposed